Want to take your kitchen or bath design to the next level? Customized edge profiles on your beautiful countertops can

 make the most of the material you choose, and they give you a chance to express your own unique sense of style.
 After

-The Crescent edge is a soft curved profile that mimics the traditional Bullnose edge, but adds a slightly more acute aesthetic.
+The crescent edge is a soft curved profile that mimics the traditional bullnose edge, but adds a slightly more acute aesthetic.
 This profile is alluring in its simplicity and works well with more modern design schemes.

 A beveled cut is a traditional edge reminiscent of classic stone architecture.
 Also called a chamfer, a bevel is a cut made at a 45-degree angle along the top edge of the granite.
 Beveled edges come in many variations, including double bevels that feature the top and bottom edge cut at an angle or combining a bevel with other edge styles.
 In the past, a beveled edge was a sign that the stone countertop was cut from real stone.
 Today, even laminate countertops can be cut with a bevel.

 If you want drama in your kitchen, then you might fall in love with waterfall edge design.
 The term waterfall refers to the way granite slabs run down the edge of an island and extend all the way to the floor.
 This show-stopping installation style adds impact by displaying your stone like a piece of art.
 It also anchors the room and creates a beautiful focal point.
-The waterfall edge complements both contemporary and traditional kitchens and gives a modern twist to granite with a more intricate pattern.
+The waterfall edge complements both contemporary and traditional kitchens by giving a modern twist to granite with a more intricate pattern.

 The triple waterfall edge takes a dramatic look to the next level.
 This edge adds levels to the waterfall design.
-It makes a counter look sturdier as it creates an illusion of thickness.
-Because the design makes the counter top smaller than the bottom, the edge also draws the eye to items on top such as smallappliances or flowers in a vase.
+It makes a counter look sturdier, as it creates an illusion of thickness.
+Because the design makes the counter top smaller than the bottom, the edge also draws the eye to items on top, such as small appliances or flowers in a vase.

-If you want to draw attention to your granite countertops, a premium edge is a good way to do it.
+A premium edge really draws attention to your granite countertops.
 An ogee edge offers an eye-catching and elegant detail that resembles two sweeping arches that form an s-shaped curve.
-This type of edge is timeless and works well in traditional kitchens.
+This type of edge is timeless and fits perfectly in traditional kitchens.
 Despite its great level of detail, the ogee edge does not have sharp edges that could cause injury.